pnp/sp-dev-fx-webparts/samples/react-property-bag-editor/README.md

 ![PropertyBagFilteredSiteListDisplay](./src/images/PropertyBagFilteredSiteListDisplay.PNG)

-Additionally, it lets the user narrow down the list of sites displayed by applying metadata filters that are set up by the administrator in the Property Pane:
+Additionally, it lets the user narrow down the list of sites displayed by applying metadata filters that are set up by the administrator in the Property Pane( Businsess Unit and Continent in the example above):

 ![PropertyBagFilteredSiteListConfig](./src/images/PropertyBagFilteredSiteListConfigy.PNG)

-In the PropertyPane above, the 'Site Templates to Include' and 'Metadata Filters' are used to filter which site collections are retrived from search.
+In the PropertyPane above, the 'Site Templates to Include' and 'Metadata Filters' are used to filter which site collections are retrieved from search.
 The 'User Filters' are used to allow the user to easily filter the results returned from search using the command bar on the top of the display.